Posted by Darryl Payne in Things To Do

 There's so much to enjoy in the Great Smoky Mountains during a summer vacation, but Dollywood theme park is always a family favorite.
-This year Dollywood is better than ever with tasty new restaurants, exciting new rides, and new high-tech shows.
-Dollywood also has a new mission for 2017: keeping families together while they enjoy the park.
-You'll see evidence of the shift all during your visit.
+This year Dollywood is better than ever with tasty new restaurants, exciting new rides, and even much more to come when Wildwood Grove opens!
+Dollywood's theme park mission is keeping families together while they enjoy the park.

 At theme parks, families or groups with children of different ages usually have to split into two groups.
 One parent or chaperone takes the little ones to age-appropriate rides while the other adult takes older kids on more adventurous rides.
 Teenagers may even spend the day by themselves while parents tend to smaller children.
 At the end of the trip, a family may feel as if they went on separate vacations.

-Dollywood is aiming to change that dynamic by bridging the age gap with innovative rides like the Whistle Punk Chaser.
+Dollywood is attempting to change that dynamic by bridging the age gap with innovative rides like the Whistle Punk Chaser.
 This less-intense coaster is meant as a gentle introduction to thrill rides for children who may or may not end up liking roller coasters, and a fun experience for older children.
 Kids only have to be 36" tall to ride, and the adventure is centered on twists and turns instead of drops.
 If kids like Whistle Punk, as long as they're 48" tall they can try the more advanced Thunderhead wooden coaster.

-If you love leaving your stomach in the sky while your body plummets toward the ground (and who doesn't), you'll also love the hair-raising Drop Line ride at Dollywood.
+If you love leaving your stomach in the sky while your body plummets toward the ground (and who doesn't?), you'll also love the hair-raising Drop Line ride at Dollywood.
 Drop Line takes riders up a 200-foot tower for a bird's eye view of Timber Canyon.
 Look fast, though - in a few seconds you're going to drop 20 stories.
 Riders must be at least 50" tall.

-Wear the kids out before lunch because you're going to want to take a break at the new Front Porch Café.
+Wear the kids out before lunch because you're going to want to take a break at the Front Porch Café.
 This is a sit-down restaurant that mimics the front porch of a traditional mountain home.
 The menu has a wide range of healthy options and light salads, a broad kids' menu, and a variety of home-cooked favorites so you can keep your energy up.

-During the family-friendly revamp, even the restaurants got a makeover.
 LumberJack's Pizza restaurant is always one of the most popular (and crowded) restaurants in the park.
 Children and adults like LumberJack's wood-fired pizza so much that this eatery frequently had long lines.
 The park solved that problem by adding more ordering lines, large, high-tech screen menus, and self-serve soda machines to speed up the process.

 The Smoky Mountain goodness doesn't stop at Dollywood.
-Near the park you'll find Adventure Park's Tree Tops Rope Course, another most-ages attraction that keeps the family having fun together.
+Near the park in Sevierville, you'll find Adventure Park's Tree Tops Rope Course, another most-ages attraction that keeps the family having fun together.
 Tree Tops Rope Course features suspended bridges, ziplines, cargo nets, tic-tac-toe bridges, and beautiful mountain views.